Skip to content

 The image of a beautiful face –

-is that worth pulling from the graves of change?
+is that worth pulling from the crematorium of change?

 Can the pen cheat death?